suunnnnnj/DenseLiDAR/README.md

 Thank you all for your outstanding contributions and dedication to the open-source and research communities.

 ## Citation
-If you use our implementation or method in your work. please cite the following
+If you use our implementation or method in your work, please cite the following
 ```
 @ARTICLE{9357967,
   author={Gu, Jiaqi and Xiang, Zhiyu and Ye, Yuwen and Wang, Lingxuan},